 - If you have an elevator on the premises, keep electronic controls above the DFE in the rooftop machine room (for conventional-traction elevators), or in a mechanical closet adjacent to the elevator shaft on an upper floor (for MRL traction elevators).

-- Ensure that all equipment located on the roof and attached the building is properly anchored.
+- Properly anchor equipment located on the roof and attached to the building.

 - Regularly inspect outdoor fixtures for signs of rust and corrosion.